OpenHistoricalMap/map-styles/README.md

 If you make a new style, just change the URL for the style file with the new one you made.

 Note that changes here do not publish automagically to the OHM website.
-The latest styles get deployed to staging/openhistoricalmap.org by updating the Git commit sha on the `staging` branch here https://github.com/OpenHistoricalMap/ohm-deploy/blob/b71bc19d95f00fbb96ec33bd5149e0cd1b454935/images/web/Dockerfile#L117
+The styles are published via an NPM module, which is then consumed by the website.

 ## Review styles locally
 With the move to npm packaging it's now possible to view and switch between map styles locally.
-The first time you `git clone` this repository be sure to run `npm install`.
+The first time you `git clone` this repository be sure to run `nvm use` (install Node version if needed) and then run `npm install`.
 Afterward, running `npm test` will start the lightweight `http-server` and launch a new browser window on port 8888.

 Use `control-c` to end the browser session.